Best Laptop for F1 23

 Summary

-The Dell XPS 17 9720 impresses with its 4K display that offers great color accuracy.
-It boasts high system performance and comes with Thunderbolt 4 and PCIe 4.0.
-However, it falls short in graphics performance compared to its predecessor and the cooling system could be improved.
+The Dell XPS 17 9720 offers an excellent 4K display with AdobeRGB, a high-quality case, and Thunderbolt 4 & PCIe 4.0.
+However, it falls short in graphics performance compared to its predecessor and has slightly weak cooling.
+Despite these limitations, it provides a very high system performance and comes with good speakers.

 Reviews